Timeline of Wikipedia–U.S. government conflicts: Document requests and scope

 The letter cited a March 2025 Anti-Defamation League (ADL) report alleging a coordinated campaign by ~30 editors to skew Israel-related content, and an April 2025 Atlantic Council Digital Forensic Research Lab investigation into pro-Kremlin efforts to "poison" AI models and rewrite Wikipedia.
 Independent reporting the prior month similarly documented tactics to seed LLM training data streams with disinformation via web content and Wikipedia edits.

-Responses and privacy considerations
+Reactions

 Media reports quoted WMF as acknowledging receipt of the Committee's letter and indicating it would review and respond; the Foundation reiterated general commitments to neutrality and content integrity.
 The request for account-level identifiers and logs drew attention to WMF's longstanding approach to nonpublic user data: WMF publishes biannual transparency reports and states it discloses nonpublic data only in response to legally valid requests, noting that it collects and retains relatively little nonpublic data about users.

 Reactions spanned support and concern: Wikipedia co-founder Larry Sanger welcomed congressional scrutiny of alleged paid or state-backed editing, while some commentators highlighted potential chilling effects if editor anonymity were compromised (particularly in conflict-related topic areas).
-If IP addresses of accounts were provided to the government, they could be used to trace editors' real-world identities.